vittoriofoschi/hassio-addons/deconz/README.md

 # deCONZ

+Add-on to allow Home Assistant to control a ZigBee network with Conbee or RaspBee hardware by Dresden Elektronik.

 After installing and starting this addon in Hass.io, access the deCONZ WebUIs to add ZigBee devices:

 - Wireless Light Control at http://hassio.local:[web_port]